 Eight Week Group and Intensive intake programs

 Eight Week Groups meet weekly for 1.5 hours and use music, art, games and discussion to explore living with a chronic illness.
 The Intensive groups use the same mediums and are held over two days in the school holidays, allowing young people who do not live close to RCH to attend.
 Each group contains approximately six to ten young people and is facilitated by ChIPS staff and senior ChIPS members.

 One ChIPS member said this about their experience of Eight Week Group:

 "I thought that the eight week group was a great opportunity to open up to people other than your friends and family.
 At first I wasn't sure about what I should expose about myself, but then I got more confident and realised that they felt the same way about it.
 I was able to talk to them about pretty much anything."

-Here is what one ChIPER had to say about their expereince of Reference Committee:
+Here is what one ChIPS member said about their experience:

-Being a ChIPS member also means you will be able to keep up to date with what is happening in the program through the ChILL newsletter and annual Wrapper magazine.
+Being a ChIPS member means you will be able to write, edit, contribute photos or illustrations, or just keep up to date with what is happening in the program through the ChIPS face book page, blog and annual Wrapper magazine.

-A component of the ChIPS program is to inform the community about the impact that chronic illness has on young people's lives.
-The main avenue for raising awareness is through public speaking presentations within the community.
-These involve young people sharing their story of having a chronic illness and their experiences within the ChIPS program, along with an outline of the ChIPS program structure history and referral process.
+A component of the ChIPS Program is to inform the community about the impact that chronic illnesses have on young people's lives.
+The main avenue for raising awareness is through public speaking presentations.
+These involve ChIPS members sharing their story of having a chronic illness and their experiences within the ChIPS Program, along with an outline of the ChIPS Program structure, history and referral process.

-ChIPERS also promote ChIPS directly to young people with chronic illness by regularly visiting wards at the Royal Children's Hospital.
+ChIPS members also promote ChIPS directly to young people with chronic illnesses by regularly visiting wards at The Royal Children's Hospital.

-If you would like more information on these presentations please contact, ChIPS Team Leader Jarnia Cameron
+If you would like more information on these presentations please contact the ChIPS Program Manager on (03) 9345 6616.